Kazakhstani tenge: First series (1993)

 In 1993, the first series of coins were introduced in denominations of 2, 5, 10, 20, and 50 tiyin featuring the national arms and were struck in bronze.
-The coins of T 1, T 3, T 5, T 10, and T 20 were struck in cupro-nickel and depicted stylized and mythical animals.
+The coins of ₸ 1, ₸ 3, ₸ 5, ₸ 10, and ₸ 20 were struck in cupro-nickel and depicted stylized and mythical animals.
 The coins of this period circulated alongside tiyin and low denomination tenge notes of equal value.
-Tiyin coins were withdrawn as of February 7, 2001 and lost their effect as legal currency as of December 31, 2012.
+Tiyin coins were withdrawn as of 7 February 2001 and lost their effect as legal currency as of 31 December 2012.

 Second series (1998)

 In 1998, a new series of coins was introduced.
-After the withdrawal of tiyin denominated coins T 1 became the smallest denomination.
-T 100 were later introduced in 2002 replacing the equivalent notes.
-A T 2 coin was introduced in 2005.
+After the withdrawal of tiyin denominated coins ₸ 1 became the smallest denomination. ₸ 100 were later introduced in 2002 replacing the equivalent notes.
+A ₸ 2 coin was introduced in 2005.
 In 2013 the alloy of lower denomination coins was altered.

 Third series (2019)

 In 2019, a new series of coins was introduced into circulation, with the same coin specifications and metallic compositions as the second series.
 But with the inscriptions of the coins now rendered in Latin-based Kazakh instead of Kazakh-based Cyrillic.

 The coins were issued as part of the efforts of the presidential decree issued by former President Nursultan Nazarbayev of its transition of switching from a Cyrillic-based alphabet to a Latin-based alphabet and emphasizing Kazakh culture and distance the country from Russian influence.
-The designs of the coins were approved by Interim President Kassym-Jomart Tokayev on March 20, 2019.
+The designs of the coins were approved by Interim President Kassym-Jomart Tokayev on 20 March 2019.
 Previously issued coins bearing the Kazakh Cyrillic script will remain legal tender alongside the new Kazakh Latin inscribed coins.

 In 2019, the National Bank of Kazakhstan announced the issuance of new ₸200 coins, which were issued into circulation in 2020.
-This new denomination features inscriptions in Latin-based Kazakh, and like the ₸100 coin, is bQasi-metallic.
+This new denomination features inscriptions in Latin-based Kazakh, and like the ₸100 coin, is bi-metallic.